pasoevi/innfin/doc/innfin.md

 - Monster memory (This skill only determines the number of monsters you can remember, not how you use this memory.)

-## Dexterity
+## Dexterity ##

-Dexterity another basic skills in that it determines your agility and performance in everything requiring movement, speed, and accuracy.
+Another basic skills in that it determines your agility and performance in everything requiring movement, speed, and accuracy.
 Many other skills take this skill into account.
 More precisely, dexterity is: